KobusWHMeiring/KobusWHMeiring/README.md

 - 👋 Hi, I’m @KobusWHMeiring
 - 👀 I’m interested in developing usefull legal technology
-- 🌱 I’m currently learning how to install docassemble on a virtual server to host some solutions
+- 🌱 I’m currently focusing on GPT use cases for improved legal services.
 - 💞️ I’m looking to collaborate on any ideas for first steps on access to justice tech in South Africa
 - 📫 How to reach me LinkedIn(Kobus Meiring) probably the best way.  email kobuswhmeiring@gmail.com can also work but i don't check super often